bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+    ~ Proptypes are used to determine the dataType of properties passed to Components.
+This helps when debugging.

 - [ ] Describe a life-cycle event in React?
+    The LifeCycle events are Mount Update and UnMount.
+Mounting is about it the initial data a component has.
+Updateing is about setting State/ updating inital data.
+UnMount is about cleaning up  processes removing unNeeded data.

 - [ ] Explain the details of a Higher Order Component?
+        HOC's are way to reuse component logic.
+It is a fucntional component that takes in a function as it's argument.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

 ## Project Setup